luffyfly/choices/tech/why-bevy.md

 | Rust | 1 | 1 | 1 | 5 | 5 | We have chose Rust as our programming language.|
 | Total | 15 | 12 | 17 | 20 | 18 | |

-So we choose bevy as our engine.
+So we choose Bevy as our engine.